 The overall purpose of the District is to plan, develop, finance and operate a modern, coordinated system of transportation that meets local mobility demands and promotes sound growth and economic development for the region.
 The District provides bus transit services throughout San Mateo County, north into downtown San Francisco, and south to Palo Alto in Santa Clara County.
 The District also operates a paratransit service and funds shuttles, connecting rail stations to employment centers.
-The District also is a partner in a three-agency joint powers authority that owns and operates Caltrain, a highly successful commuter rail service between San Francisco Bay Area.
+The District also is a partner in a three-agency joint powers authority that owns and operates Caltrain, a highly successful commuter rail service between San Francisco and Silicon Valley.
+In addition, this system works cohesively with other transportation services in the San Francisco Bay Area.
 No other organization within San Mateo County has a similar scope of responsibility for public transportation.